 What is even more troubling is that the United States Government actually did a secret follow up-study on the Virginia findings, in the mid '90's.
 When it only served to confirm the results of the 1974 research, and showed that THC (one of the main active ingredient in cannabis – and the one the government loves to hate), when administered to mice, protected them against malignancy, true to form, our government attempted to bury the results.
 Fortunately, a draft copy of the study was leaked to the journal, AIDS Treatment News, and the media covered the story.
 An excellent article by Paul Armentano, Deputy Director of NORML, covers this part of our shameful history. (more)I can't really reveal what happens in THE CABIN IN THE WOODS since 'holy shit! no way!
 Really?
 O man!' reactions are so essential, but I will quote Gregory Cwik's article on it in the current issue of Acidemic's Journal of Film and Media:

 "... after Halloween was labeled a morality play, its character's seemingly punished for acting immorally, smoking became a death sentence for horror characters.
 Instead, Whedon's pothead uses his bong as a weapon against the enemy.
-Maybe its a sign of changes to come."Maybe it is, if we kill enough old people first, by which I mean those who think it should be illegal and yet have never tried it.
+Maybe its a sign of changes to come."Maybe it is, if we kill enough old people first, by which I mean those who think it should be illegal (because they have never tried it).
 Maybe their personal embargo serves us not them.
 Unable to keep food down after chemo, they nonetheless refuse to smoke the pot that might help with that since it's 'the devil's weed' when all along it was their only truly safe and effective remedy.
-Part of growing up should be the realization you can't believe a word Uncle Sam tells you, and that doctors sometimes are barred from recommended holistic and herbal remedies, as the AMA won't acknowledge their effectiveness (having never tested them, because tests are too expensive and herbs can't be patented so there's no return on investment).
+They die sooner and so can't vote anymore, and progress moves forth.
+Part of growing up should be the realization you can't believe a word Uncle Sam tells you, and that doctors sometimes are barred from recommended holistic and herbal remedies, as the AMA won't acknowledge their effectiveness (having never tested them, because tests are too expensive and herbs can't be patented so there's no return on investment which is a bit like saying water isn't good for quenching your thirst because we can't patent it... yet).
 Fail to realize this and Darwinian nature shall take its course.

-Ignorance of a law doesn't make you immune, only weed.
-Is there any better reason why the law is so ignorant about it?
+Ignorance of a law doesn't make you immune, only weed does that.
+Is there any better reason why the law is so scared of it?

 In the recent Aussie tor-por prom-com THE LOVED ONES (2009) pot brings a hot Goth girl Mia (Jessica McNamee) and a nervous hipster together for prom.
 I shan't discuss the 'main attraction' of the film, a protracted torture sequence, but suffice it to say that torturer Lola (Robin McLeavy) is a stunning psychotic presence, bringing so much whacked-out gusto she single-handedly elevates the whole production to near-cult status.
 If HEAVENLY CREATURES' Kate Winslet and Melanie Lynskey were Horace and Rebecca Fem in THE OLD DARK HOUSE (1932), McLeavy would be the locked upstairs brother, Saul.
 Maybe you don't get that reference, but if you don't you should see both films fast, before it's too late.

 Lola's unwilling prom date-torture boy is the beautiful boy Xavier Samuel, whose best bud is the smart aleck stoner Jamie (Richard Wilson), a hipster nerd with fearful, darting eyes who snags Mia for the prom.
 She proceeds to smoke all his pot, embarrass him in front of distrustful teachers. and look askance upon his chosen corsage... but she also "puts out," even if it's kind of a train wreck version.
 For better or worse, hotness and reefer heal all wounds.
 Having dated a girl who not only looked a lot like Mia but was just as bi-polar and brilliant and sexy and crazy and burning every bridge I ever built just to watch the fire (then crying that it was so sad, then laughing, etc... but who cares because she was so damned hot yeah you tell yourself that but gradually your own emotions start to buckle under the strain of her DSM-IV), I can vouch for the realism of McNamee's fearless portrayal.
-I had a week or two with that my own Mia that ranks as the most romantic, swooning, delirious of my life, even if it was 10 years ago.
+For all the damage our time together wrought upon the life I had built, it ranks as the most romantic, swooning, delirious year of my life, even if it lasted only a few weeks, tops.

-I was all good but then her polar cap shifted.
+It was all good, the love far past the point of bearability, but then her polar cap shifted.
 And torture commenced.

 |The eyes, Manolo.
 They never lie.|